oxygenium-network/oxygenium/.autodoc/docs/markdown/io/src/main/scala/org/alephium/io/package.md

 The `result` variable is then pattern matched to determine whether the operation was successful or not.
 If it was successful, the contents of the file are printed to the console.
 If an error occurred, a message describing the error is printed instead.

-Overall, this code provides a useful abstraction for handling I/O operations in the Alephium project, making it easier to write robust and reliable code.
+Overall, this code provides a useful abstraction for handling I/O operations in the Oxygenium project, making it easier to write robust and reliable code.
 ## Questions:
  1. What is the purpose of the `oxygenium` project?
 - The `oxygenium` project is not described in this specific code file, so a smart developer might want to look for additional documentation or information about the project's goals and objectives.